Belgische Luchtmacht / Force Aérienne Belge

 In the beginning of the nineties, the Belgian government decided a series of restructuring measures for the Armed Forces were in order to cope with the changed threats.
 The BAF had to be transformed into a meaner and leaner air force, so in 1994 the 3rd Tactical Wing in Bierset was disbanded, followed in 1996 with the disbandment of the 1st Fighter Wing in Beauvechain, the 9th Training Wing in St Trond, and the Elementary Flying School in Goetsenhoven .
 The next restructuring was the change to the "single structure" that took place on the 2nd of January 2002.
 The independant Belgium Air Force had ended, giving way to the new structure consisting of Components and therefore the new name was the Belgium Air Component (COMOPSAIR).

 After the Air Academics (Phase I), initial flight training of pilots (Phase II) is performed by the 1th Wing at Beauvechain with a mix of Marchetti SF260M/D propellor trainer aircraft.
 During this training, the pilots will be monitored and depending on their qualities they will be selected for further training on the Fighters, Transports or Helicopters.
-For the students who are selected for the Fighter training, Phase III training will be given at the Alpha Jet E's of EAC00.314 at BA 705 of Tours-Saint Symphorien while Phase IV, the Initial Operations Training is given with the modernised Alpha Jet 1B+'s at the Belgium-French Alpha Jet School (AJetS) based at BA 120 Cazaux.
+For the students who are selected for the Fighter training, Phase III training will be given at the Alpha Jet E's of EAC00.314 at BA 705 of Tours-Saint Symphorien while Phase IV, the Initial Operations Training was given with the modernised Alpha Jet 1B+'s at the Belgium-French Alpha Jet School (AJetS) based at BA 120 Cazaux.
+However this training was terminated in 2020.
+Since then, pilot training is conducted at the Euro-NATO Joint Jet Pilot Training (ENJJPT) at Sheppard Air Force base.
 Further training on the F-16 is with the OCU at Kleine Brogel.
 Pilots selected for the Transports are trained for phase III at the Xingus of EAT00.319 at the BA 702 Avord.
 Phase IV is trained at the OTS at Melsbroek.
 Pilots selected for the Helicopters are trained for phase III at the Gazelles of the EAALAT of Dax(F).
-Phase IV will be with the OCTU at Beayvechain flying the A109BA.
+Phase IV will be with the OCTU at Beauvechain flying the A109BA.